-During the year, we invested £5.4m (2023: £4.3m) in the delivery of member services and support, an increase of £1m on the prior year.
+Other member services continued to be provided through RCOT (the subsidiary charity), as we continued to prioritise delivering on our charitable objects and commitments to promote and advocate for the profession.
+During the period, we invested £5.4m (2023: £4.3m) in the delivery of valuable member services and support, an increase of £1.1m on the prior year.
 With this resource, we continued to provide advisory services and support to members, introducing some new initiatives such as our award-winning Maximise Your Membership webinars, aimed at promoting the benefits of membership to members during the year.
 We also started to implement our digital transformation projects, starting with the launch of a new online continuing professional development recording tool (CPD portfolio), which makes it easy for members to record and store their CPD activities.
 By 30 September 2024, 8,892 members had signed up to the platform.